-Goals for the future
+Future research plans (Fall 2017 semester)

-There is still plenty of work to be done on STRUCTUREpainter.
-Although the program is completely functional in its current state, there are still ways in which the speed and accuracy may be improved.
-And independent of these improvements, there is interesting data which we plan to examine with STRUCTUREpainter.
+Although the STRUCTUREpainter is completely functional in its current state, there are still ways in which it can be improved.
+In the Fall 2017 semester my research in the Lachance Lab will focus on the following:

-improvements:

-accuracy
+Aim 1: improve the accuracy of STRUCTUREpainter

 The number of SNPs to which ancestry is assigned at each step in the algorithm is an important parameter.
 In practice, the optimal value for this parameter may vary based on the testing set, so further investigation into how to determine this parameter in each instance will be useful.